Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory

 Building on this intuition, we introduce an adaptive batching meta-algorithm that yields refined dynamic regret guarantees, improving the movement cost dependence from $\sumtT \lambda_t^2$ to $\sumtT \lambda_t\norm{\gt}$.
 The pseudo-code is presented in \Cref{alg: dyn_para_meta}.
 Our approach is inspired by \citet[Algorithm~3]{zhang2022optimal}, but extends their procedure to accommodate both time-varying movement coefficients and dynamic regret, going beyond the static regret with fixed movement cost coefficient considered in their work.
 Both extensions require a non-trivial analysis of the original algorithm.

 Concretely, \Cref{alg: dyn_para_meta} \emph{adaptively} partitions the rounds into a sequence of epochs $I_1, \dots, I_N$.
 Within each epoch $I_\tau$, the algorithm plays a fixed action $\widetilde w_\tau$ while accumulating gradients into a buffer $H_\tau = \sum_{t\in I_\tau} g_t$.
 An update is triggered only when the cumulative gradient norm is sufficiently large relative to the current movement cost, specifically when $\norm{H_\tau} > \lambda_{t+1}$.
-Once this condition is met, the algorithm passes the aggregated gradient $\widetilde g_\tau = H_\tau$ and the current movement coefficient $\widetilde\lambda_{\tau+1} = \lambda_{t+1}$ to the base learner (\Cref{alg:pf-mc}) to generate the decision for the next epoch. \Cref{thm:tuned-first-order} formally states the regret bound of \Cref{alg: dyn_para_meta}, whose proof is deferred to \Cref{app:first-order}. \begin{restatable}{theorem}{TunedFirstOrder} Assume that $f_1,\ldots, f_T$ are $G$-Lipschitz convex functions.
-For any comparator sequence $(\cmp_{1},\ldots,\cmp_{T})\in\ww^T$, \Cref{alg: dyn_para_meta} with any $L \ge G +2\lambda_{\max}$ and any $\epsilon>0$ guarantees that
+Once this condition is met, the algorithm passes the aggregated gradient $\widetilde g_\tau = H_\tau$ and the current movement coefficient $\widetilde\lambda_{\tau+1} = \lambda_{t+1}$ to the base learner (\Cref{alg:pf-mc}) to generate the decision for the next epoch. \Cref{thm:tuned-first-order} formally states the regret bound of \Cref{alg: dyn_para_meta}, whose proof is deferred to \Cref{app:first-order}.